Post a job on Google they said.

 What is Google for Jobs?

-Google for Jobs is a new product from Google that matches job seekers with relevant, high-quality job listings.
-Google for Jobs aggregates job listings from around the web and presents job search results in a simple box at the top of the organic search results.
+Google for Jobs is a (relatively) new product from Google that matches job seekers with relevant, high-quality job listings.
+Google for Jobs aggregates job posts from around the web and presents job search results in a simple box at the top of the organic search results.
 Google aims to leverage the power of its search platform to deliver the best job postings to applicants through limitless filtering capability.
-For recruiters, this is a powerful new job listing engine that has the capacity to transform how job seekers find your jobs and to deliver you highly qualified applicants for your job postings.
+For recruiters, this is a powerful job listing engine that has the capacity to transform how job seekers find your jobs and to deliver you highly qualified applicants for your job postings.

 For job seekers, Google for Jobs is an efficient way to find the specific jobs they are looking for, without being fed the superfluous and irrelevant job postings.
 By typing in their desired job description, job openings are delivered quickly to the job seeker: